cybozu/neco-containers/admission/docs/configuration.md

 ArgoCDApplicationValidator
 -------------------------

-The configuration of `ArgoCDApplicationValitor` is a map with the following keys.
+The configuration of `ArgoCDApplicationValidator` is a map with the following keys.

 | Name  | Type     | Description                                |
 | ----- | -------- | ------------------------------------------ |